 In order to provide full flexi-modal support for the command post, we built several independent input services targeted for military users.
-These include command-and-control speech recognition, iconic gesture recognition along with support for integrated selection gestures, handwriting recognition, typed input, and passive entity tracking.
+These include commandand-control speech recognition, iconic gesture recognition along with support for integrated selection gestures, handwriting recognition, typed input, and passive entity tracking.

-• Command and Control Speech Recognition.
+- Command and Control Speech Recognition.
 For direct speech manipulation of the display, we provide a command-and-control system based on the XCalibur speech recognition engine [5].
 The engine is a speakerindependent, fully-continuous Hidden Markov Model (HMM) speech recognizer which implements the Java Speech API (JSAPI).
 Using the Java Speech Grammar Format (JSGF), we built a small (about 1000 word) command-and-control recognizer specifically for the CPoF task.
 The grammar covers several types of interaction: object selection by unit type, unit name, unit affiliation, or a combination of these attributes; querying of unit attributes such as morale, firing range, or mobility; information transfer between visualizations (maps, tables, and charts); and manipulation of the visualization settings.
-We support the use of context and anaphoric unit reference ("these units") by assuming that such anaphora always refers to the units currently selected.
+We support the use of context and anaphoric unit reference ("these units") by assuming that such anaphora always refers to the units currently selected. - Integrated Gestures.
+Using methods provided by the battleboard interface, we provide integrated selection gestures on both the SMARTBoard interactive whiteboard and the handhelds.
+For example, circling units or tapping on units causes them to be selected.